-Sometimes a child in care undergoes planned or unplanned placement changes.
+Sometimes a child in care undergoes planned or unplanned changes to their care arrangement.
 Where possible, minimise the number of changes occurring at the one time.

 This will involve careful planning, inclusion of the child, collaboration with parents and carers, advice from community members and thorough assessment of the needs of the child.

 Transitions are a core experience for children and young people in care which highlight the need for continuity.
-Continuity is a concept that conveys a sense of important relationships, attachments, connections and activities that continue over time, despite a change in placement or situation.
+Continuity is a concept that conveys a sense of important relationships, attachments, connections and activities that continue over time, despite a change in care arrangements or situation.

-If a child must leave their home or change placements ask yourself what can be kept the same (for example, child care centres or school, sports, church, cultural activities or clubs).
+If a child must leave their home or change care arrangements, ask yourself what can be kept the same (for example, child care centres or school, sports, church, cultural activities or clubs).